#Winterisbuffering: ‘GoT’ Online Streaming Crashes During Premiere, Fans Downloading Torrent To Watch S07E01

 Everything was fine for Australian viewers who managed to watch the premiere episode on Sunday at 9:30 p.m.
 ET (11.30 a.m.
 AEST on Monday in Australia).
 However, the trouble started when Foxtel’s IPTV service rebroadcast Game of Thrones Season 7 Episode 1 at 6:30 a.m.
 ET on Monday (8.30 p.m.
 AEST in Australia).
 The online streaming platform apparently crashed due to “unprecedented demand.”

-Game of Thrones happens to be the most-illegally downloaded TV show of all time.
-And, Australia is one of the leading countries where people heavily depend on websites like The Pirate Bay for illegal torrents of the HBO drama.
+Game of Thrones happens to be the most-illegally downloaded TV show of all time and Australia is one of the leading countries where people heavily depend on websites like The Pirate Bay for illegal torrents of the HBO drama.
 People are apparently willing to ignore the fact that they would risk getting infected by Cerber ransomware while visiting sites like TPB, as it happened last year.

 Frustrated viewers used the hashtag #winterisbuffering, as they wondered why it was impossible to watch GoT S07E01 legally in Australia.
 For some of them, such technical setbacks are to be blamed for the high demand of illegal torrents.
 At this moment, Australians can watch the show legally only on Foxtel Now.